 Also read: Is Going for Distance Education at Delhi University a Good Idea?

 DU has some specific reservation policies for SC and ST candidates.
-Most of these policies are based on central government reservation policies.
+Most of these policies are based on the central government reservation policies.
 Here are the reservation policies at DU for SC and ST candidates:

 22.5% of total seats at DU are reserved for candidates belonging to SC and ST categories.